Affiliate links on Android Authority may earn us a commission. Learn more.

 Selfie camera (2003): Several devices launched in 2003 with a selfie camera.
 The Motorola A920 was a part of that wave, so it was likely the first smartphone with the feature.

 Dual camera sensors (and first 3D camera) (2011): This one is pretty cut and dry.
 The LG Optimus 3D was the first smartphone with a dual camera sensor setup.
 This was also the first instance of a 3D camera on a smartphone.
 The Samsung SCH-B710 had a 3D camera back in 2007, but it never launched to the public and we’re not altogether sure it was even a smartphone.

 Triple camera sensors (2018): The first triple camera setup belongs to the HUAWEI P20 Pro.

 Quad camera sensors (2018): Samsung gets dibs with this one with the Samsung Galaxy A9 in 2018.

 Five camera sensors (2018-2019): This one is a little bit interesting.
-The LG V40 was the first smartphone with five sensors on the whole, beating out the Samsung A9 (four rear and one front-facing camera) by about three weeks.
+The LG V40 was the first smartphone with five sensors on the whole phone (two front and three back), beating out the Samsung A9 (four rear and one front-facing camera) by about three weeks.
 However, the Nokia 9 PureView was the first smartphone to have five cameras in a single cluster.

 Six camera sensors (2019): There are no phones available with a single cluster of six cameras.
 However, the Samsung Galaxy Fold and the Galaxy S10 Plus are the first phones to our knowledge with six total camera sensors on the whole phone.
 Both were announced in February 2019, but the Galaxy S10 Plus actually launched in March, giving it first dibs.
-The Nokia 9 PureView has six total sensors, but was beat out by the S10 Plus’ announcement by less than a week.
+The Nokia 9 PureView also has six total sensors, but its announcement was less than a week later than the S10 Plus.

 First 360-degree camera (2016): The first 360-camera on a smartphone (without an attachment) was a little-known Chinese device called the Protruly Darling.